Alcázar of Seville: Puerta del León

 The Puerta del León (Gate of the Lion), located in the outer wall of the complex, is the main access to the enclosure.
 Between the lintel of this gate and under a machicolation there was a painting of a lion, whose origin is unknown, although it appears in the drawings made by Richard Ford in 1832.
-Until 1876 the medieval painting of the lion with the cross had been preserved, but that year, Joaquín Domínguez Bécquer being the director of the painting and gilding of the whole and being probably in very bad condition, he repainted it completely.
-In 1892 this painting was replaced by a panel of azulejo designed by Manuel Tortosa y Fernández, with the historical advice of José Gestoso.
+The painting was likely painted over in 1876 when Joaquín Domínguez Bécquer, the director of the painting and gilding at the time, may have considered it to be in bad condition and beyond repair.

+In 1892 the painting was replaced by a panel of azulejo designed by Manuel Tortosa y Fernández, with the historical advice of José Gestoso.
 The azulejo was made in the Mensaque factory and also represents a lion, in Gothic style, which appears holding a crucifix with its right claw and with a flag under its left claw.
 On the chest there is a tefillin reading in Latin Ad utrumque, which means "for one thing and for another", the word 'paratus' would be missing; Ad utrumque paratus, thus meaning "prepared for one thing and for another".

-The current name "Puerta del León" dates to the 19th century and derives from the heraldic lion in this panel of tilework above the gateway and under a defensive machicolation.
+The name "Puerta del León" dates to the 19th century and derives from the heraldic lion in this panel of tilework which is above the gateway and under a defensive machicolation.
 Historically, this gate had been known as Puerta de la Montería (Gate of the Hunt).
-According to Ortiz de Zúñiga (17th century) it was so called because it was where the king Peter went out with his hunters to go hunting.
-This hypothesis has a basis, since the father of Peter, Alfonso XI of Castile, was so fond of hunting that he wrote a book on hunting.
-According to José Gestoso, the name was due to the fact that it was decorated with hunting reliefs.
-On the left side of the arch there are reliefs of two very worn poly lobed medallions.
-One of them shows something similar to a quadruped animal.
+According to Ortiz de Zúñiga (17th century) it was named this way as it was the gate used by King Peter and his men when they went hunting.

+The fact that Peter's father, Alfonso XI of Castile, was an avid hunter who even wrote a book on hunting lends credence to this hypothesis.
+According to José Gestoso, the gate's name derives from the hunting-themed decoration that is found here.
+On the left side of the arch there are reliefs of two worn poly-lobed medallions.
+One of them depicts what appears to be a four-legged animal.
 After passing through the gate, one enters the Patio del León.
-At the back of the courtyard facing the entrance is a stretch of Almohad defensive wall pierced by three arches.
-This wall has a masonry facade but the back shows unfaced rubble.
-The two outer arches were originally horseshoe arches but in Christian times they were transformed into round arches by cutting through the inposts.
-Plays from the Spanish Golden Age were performed in a theatre, the Corral de Montería (Enclosure of the Hunt), that once stood here.
-It was begun in 1625 but was destroyed in a fire on 3 May 1691.
-Behind the stretch of wall is the Patio de la Montería, which fronts the Palacio del Rey Don Pedro.
+At the back of the courtyard, facing the entrance, is a stretch of Almohad defensive wall pierced by three arches.
+This wall has a masonry facade behind which is found unfaced rubble.
+The two outer arches were originally horseshoe-shaped arches which were transformed into rounded arches during the Christian period.
+Theatrical plays from the Spanish Golden Age were performed in a theatre, the Corral de Montería (Enclosure of the Hunt), that once stood here.
+It was established in 1625 and destroyed by a fire on 3 May 1691.
+Behind the stretch of wall is the Patio de la Montería, which faces the Palacio del Rey Don Pedro.